 The overlapping duration, O, of the segmented windows was iteratively changed (testing the three scenarios of overlapping, Ap, where the database label corresponds to either the first, central, or last second of data from the overlapping window W) for each tested combination of the relevant hyper-parameters.
 The algorithm started without overlapping, and the duration of overlapping was increased in steps of four seconds up to a maximum window, Omax, of 35 seconds (upper limit empirically found to be above the saturation point for the best A phase AUC).
 The searching procedure was improved by using the group of layers concept (GofLayer) [39], where each group was composed of one convolution layer, which was followed by one subsampling layer, and a 10% dropout was applied at the output of the group.
 A down sample of factor two was applied in the subsampling layers with the stride and filter size chosen to be two.
-These values are frequently used for 1D-CNN as it can reduce the dimensionality of the data while maintaining the highest excitations from the convolutional feature maps [46].
-The employed algorithm for optimization is presented in Table 2, and started with a network composed of: one input layer (Ipt) where the input data (named Data) was fed; one group of layers; two dense output layers (De).
+These values are frequently used for 1D-CNN as they can reduce the dimensionality of the data while maintaining the highest excitations from the convolutional feature maps [46].
+The employed algorithm for optimization is presented in Table 2, and starts with a network composed of: one input layer (Ipt) where the input data (named Data) was fed; one group of layers; two dense output layers (De).
 The number of GofLayer, G, was iteratively incremented until the maximum value Gmax (chosen to be four).
 The number of kernels K of the convolution layer, for the first GofLayer, was eight, and the maximum limit was 128, using a step 2M where Mstart ≤ M ≤ Mmax (Mstart and Mmax were four and seven, respectively).

-The subsequent GofLayer were introduced, with either the same or twice (increment of the multiplier, MULmax, of two) the number of kernels of the previous group of layers (leading to a linear growing in the number of simulations).
+The subsequent GofLayer were introduced, with either the same or twice (increment of the multiplier, MULmax, of two) the number of kernels of the previous group of layers (leading to a linear growth in the number of simulations).
 The value for the number of neurons of the first dense layer (De), N, started at 50 (Nstart), and was incremented in steps of 50 (Nstep) until the maximum value of 150 (Nmax) was reached.
 This recurrent process occurred until no relevant improvement in the AUC (considering the minimum threshold, tr, increase of 1%) was attained, signifying that the best network, Net, was found.
-For the LSTM based classifier, the input layer, Ip, was followed by either a Bidirectional LSTM (BLSTM) or a LSTM layer.
+For the LSTM based classifier, the input layer, Ip, was followed by either a Bidirectional LSTM (BLSTM) or an LSTM layer.
 The evaluated subsequent layers were chosen to be equal to the first recurrent layer and the last recurrent layer of the tested architecture could be followed by a dense layer.
 The number of recurrent layers, Gr, was increased one by one until five, the chosen maximum number (Grmax), or stopped earlier if no significant improvement in the AUC was attained (examining a minimum threshold increase of 1%) when comparing with the model with Gr – 1 layers.
 The number of time steps, T, employed by the recurrent layers was varied from five (Tstart) to 35 (Tmax) in steps of ten (Tstep).